-- an A/Victoria/2570/2019 (H1N1)pdm09-like virus; - an A/Darwin/9/2021 (H3N2)-like virus; - a B/Austria/1359417/2021 (B/Victoria lineage) like- virus; and - a B/Phuket/3073/2013-like (B/Yamagata lineage) virus. - Quadrivalent vaccine is available in private and in public sector.
+- an A /Sydney/5/2021/2019 (H1N1)pdm09-like virus; - an A/Darwin/9/2021 (H3N2)-like virus; - a B/Austria/1359417/2021 (B/Victoria lineage) like- virus; and - a B/Phuket/3073/2013-like (B/Yamagata lineage) virus.

-These recommendations include a change to the A(H3N2) and B/Victoria lineage component of egg-based vaccines strains compared with the 2021 Southern hemisphere trivalent and quadrivalent IIV.
-For A(H3N2) vaccine virus component, A/Hong Kong/2671/2019-like virus was replaced with A/Darwin/9/2021-like virus and for B/Victoria lineage vaccine virus component, B/Washington/02/2019-like virus was replaced with a B/Austria/1359417/2021-like virus.
-The trivalent IIV is only available in the public sector (at designated clinics and hospitals), the quadrivalent IIV is available mostly in the private sector with limited doses in public sector, generally from March or April.
-Either trivalent- or quadrivalent IIV may be used during 2022 depending on cost and availability at the time.
+These recommendations include a change to the A(H1N1)pdm09 component of egg-based vaccines strains compared with the 2022 Southern Hemisphere trivalent and quadrivalent IIV.
+For the A(H1N1)pdm09 vaccine virus component, the A/Victoria/2570/2019-like virus was replaced with A/Sydney/5/2021-like viruses [53].
+The trivalent IIV is only available in the public sector (at designated clinics and hospitals), the quadrivalent IV is available in the private sector, generally from March or April.
+Either trivalent- or quadrivalent- IIV may be used during 2023 depending on cost and availability at the time.

-8.1.2 Quadrivalent influenza vaccine
+7.1.2 Quadrivalent influenza vaccine

-Quadrivalent IIV in South Africa was first introduced in the private sector in 2020 and from 2021 it has been available in the private and public sector, although limited doses are available in the latter.
-Quadrivalent IIV differs from trivalent IIV in that it provides active immunisation against four influenza virus strains (two A subtypes and two B lineages) compared to trivalent IIV which contains two A subtypes (influenza A(H1N1) and influenza A(H3N2) and a single B lineage (either B Victoria or Yamagata lineage).
+Quadrivalent IIV in South Africa was first introduced in the private sector in 2020, and in 2021 and 2022 it was available in the private and public sector, although limited doses were available in the latter.
+Quadrivalent IIV differs from trivalent IIV in that it provides active immunisation against four influenza virus strains (two A subtypes and two B lineages) compared to trivalent IIV which contains two A subtypes (influenza A(H1N1)pdm09 and influenza A(H3N2) and a single B lineage (either B Victoria or Yamagata lineage).
 As influenza B is relatively more common in children than older age groups, the main clinical advantage of quadrivalent vaccines is in childhood.
-[47, 48] Some studies have suggested that the group who will most benefit from the additional influenza B lineage contained in QIV are individuals without pre-vaccination immunity to the lineage not contained in the TIV.
-[49] Children are more likely than adults to lack this pre-vaccination immunity because they will likely have had fewer preceding influenza infections.
-There is likely also some benefit from using quadrivalent IIV in healthcare workers and at risk adults, including pregnant women.
-However, similar to other countries, we have not detected influenza B Yamagata from our surveillance programs since 2020 and this may have implications for vaccination recommendations in future.
+[47, 48] Some studies have suggested that the group who will most benefit from the additional influenza B lineage contained in